Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

 after exploiting(misusing )the vulnerability a cyber attacker can run malicious codes , install malware and steal sensitive data.

 #### Exploit
-it is like mis using the that known vulnerability for bad cause.
+it is like misusing the that known vulnerability for bad cause.
 It can be done by software , tools or malicious code.
 It can be a program or instruction designed to find the vulnerability, or the loop holes in the network to take advantage to gain access in the application or the system.